MPetrov99/Vanilla_Javascript_Dashboard/README.md

-Overview
+Overview:

 This project is a fully responsive dashboard built using HTML, CSS (with SCSS syntax), and Vanilla JavaScript — no frameworks.
 It demonstrates a clean, modern user interface with dynamic user interaction, responsive behavior across devices, and API-driven content.

-Features
+Features:

-Responsive Navigation Menu:
+Responsive Navigation Menu
 Mobile-first hamburger menu that toggles a dropdown.
 Full menu visible on larger screens (≥768px).

-Dashboard Layout:
+Dashboard Layout
 Sidebar navigation with clickable options.
 Main section displaying a list of users.